Dr Jennifer Rankin

 “There are lots of research opportunities nearby and everyone in my profession seems to know everybody else, so it’s easier to build a good reputation and a strong network of contacts here.
-I have been involved with a research survey into psychotherapy training, which is delivered to Royal College of Psychiatry students, and will deliver a presentation about the results at an annual conference held by the Royal College of Psychiatrists in Belfast this autumn.
+I have been involved with a research survey into psychotherapy training, which is delivered to Royal College of Psychiatry students, and delivered a presentation about the results at an annual conference held by the Royal College of Psychiatrists in Belfast.
 The findings will influence the future of training for junior psychiatrists, and it’s fantastic to be involved in a project which will help to shape my specialism in this way.

 “Since moving back to Wales I have been able to work part time, which is great while my children are young.
 I’ve got a really good work life balance now.
 I’m very lucky to work with approachable senior consultants and friendly colleagues, for a supportive health board which values employee feedback and takes steps to improve working conditions for staff.